muhammedbalogun/Plane-Truss-App/README.md

 # Plane-Truss-App
-A group project carried out by Saheed Al-Houri and Muhammed Balogun.
+A group project carried out by Saeed Al-Houri and Muhammed Balogun.
 This software carry out structural analysis of Plane Truss